 The first step in fixing the bug should be to create a new branch.
 This keeps your code off the main branch until it’s ready.
 If you’re not sure how to create a branch, check out our ‘git branching guide’.

-Once you’ve fixed the problem, re-test it using the steps you performed before.
-If the problem is gone, great!
+Once you’ve fixed the problem, re-test it using the steps you performed before if the problem is gone, great!
 Time to move on to the next step!
 If not, it’s back to the bug hunting.
-This find-fix-test-repeat approach is fairly common in software development.
+This find-fix-test-repeat approach is relatively common in software development.

 Getting your work merged